reactiveui/ReactiveUI.Validation/README.md

     state => state.Password == state.Confirmation,
     state => $"Passwords must match: {state.Password} != {state.Confirmation}");
 ```
+> **Note** The function to extract a message (`messageFunc`) is only invoked if the function to establish validity (`isValidFunc`) returns `false`, otherwise the message is set to `string.Empty`.

-Finally, you can directly supply any state that implements `IValidationState`; or you can use the `ValidationState` base class which already implements the interface.
+Finally, you can directly supply an observable that streams any object (or struct) that implements `IValidationState`; or you can use the `ValidationState` base class which already implements the interface.
 As the resulting object is stored directly against the context without further transformation, this can be the most performant approach:
 ```csharp
 IObservable<IValidationState> usernameNotEmpty =
     this.WhenAnyValue(x => x.UserName)